canonical/microceph/docs/how-to/remove-disk.rst

        pgs:     2/6 objects misplaced (33.333%)
                 1 active+clean+remapped

-Then determine the ID of the OSD associated with the disk:
+Then determine the ID of the OSD associated with the disk with the (native Ceph) :command:`ceph osd tree` command:

 .. code-block:: none